-Passengers must present exact payment to the driver when boarding the bus unless other arrangements for payment have been made in advance with a dispatcher.
+Passengers must present exact payment to the driver when boarding the bus unless billing arrangements for payment have been made in advance with dispatch.
 Drivers do not make change.
 Customers without exact payment may overpay, but credit for future rides will not be provided and refunds are not permitted.
 However, customers may purchase tokens on the bus and keep any unused tokens for future use.

 Customers are not permitted to consume food or drink on the bus with the exception of bottled water in clear plastic containers.
 Groceries and food items may be transported in limited quantities provided there are measures taken to prevent spilling on the seats and/or floor.

-Weapons are not permitted on the bus including guns or knives of any sort.
-Trailblazer management will review requests made in advance for passengers to board with questionable items on a case-by-case basis.
+Weapons are not permitted on the bus or inside Trailblazer facilities including guns or knives of any sort, including pocketknives.
+Trailblazer management will review requests made in advance for a passenger to board a bus with a questionable item on a case-by-case basis.

-Customers with walkers, packages, bags of groceries, and other loose items must be able to properly secure such items next to them on the bus.
+Customers with walkers, packages, bags of groceries, and other loose items must properly secure such items on the bus.
 Drivers may assist with securing such items, which cannot be stored in the aisle or the elevator area.
 As such, bicycles and/or other large objects are not permitted on the bus.
 Elevators may not be used to lift anything but people, wheelchairs, and scooters that can be properly secured on the bus.

 Standing while the bus is in motion is not permitted, and the total number of people on the bus during transit, including the driver, may not exceed the posted bus capacity.

 Animals are not permitted on the bus except for service animals recognized by the Americans with Disabilities Act.
 Creatures that can be transported in spill-proof, airtight containers may be allowed on a case-by-case basis.
-The volunteer driver program may be an option for people needing to transport pets.
+Other transportation providers may be an option for people needing to transport pets.